bootdotdev/blog/content/javascript/how-to-rerender-a-vue-route-when-path-parameters-change.md

 ## How to Fix It

 The solution is to use another Vue hook, [beforeRouteUpdate()](https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards).
 Let's take the example of the [boot.dev](https://boot.dev/) [Playground](https://app.boot.dev/playground/go).
-The last parameter in the Playground's path is the code language, _"js"_ or _"go"_.
+The last parameter in the Playground's path is the code language, `js` or `go`.
 If the boilerplate code were only fetched using a _mounted()_ hook, then when a user changed the path parameter the boilerplate code wouldn't reload.

 The reason that it _does_ reload is that the boot.dev SPA also has the following _beforeRouteUpdate()_ hook: